microsoft/CNTK/Examples/Image/Classification/ResNet/README.md

 ## Running the example

 ### Getting the data
 We use the CIFAR-10 and ILSVRC2012 datasets to demonstrate how to train a deep convolutional residual network (ResNet).
 ResNet was invented by Researchers at [Microsoft Research](https://www.microsoft.com/en-us/research/), and it won first place in both [ILSVRC](http://www.image-net.org/challenges/LSVRC/) and [MS COCO](http://mscoco.org/) competitions in the year of 2015.
+The original implementation of ResNet was on Caffe (https://github.com/KaimingHe/deep-residual-networks).

 CIFAR-10 and ILSVRC2012 datasets are not included in the CNTK distribution.
 The CIFAR-10 datasets can be downloaded and converted by following the instructions in [DataSets/CIFAR-10](../../DataSets/CIFAR-10).
 We recommend you to keep the downloaded data in the respective folder while downloading, as the configuration files in this folder assumes that by default.
 For ILSVRC2012 datasets, you may obtain it through http://image-net.org.